sim4444/Lab-week-9-Packer-with-Ansible-and-Terraform/README.md

 ```sh
 aws ec2 deregister-image --image-id <AMI_ID>
 ```
-This process ensures that all AWS resources are properly deallocated, preventing unnecessary charges.
+This process ensures that all AWS resources are properly deallocated which prevents unnecessary charges.